shivamk1075/SoC-EnvironmentRisk/README.md

 - **Machine Learning (Codebasics)**
   [Watch on YouTube](https://youtu.be/i_LwzRVP7bg?si=XzBY1XZMLbkDQHyq)
-  This is enough to start and work on our project and further resources will enhance your skills
+  This is enough to start and work on our project

 - **TensorFlow Project Example**
   [Watch on YouTube](https://youtu.be/VtRLrQ3Ev-U?si=35fxQsChnnU1I3zs)